Noble principals have worked

 teams that source and underwrite new investments and executes project management for new

 developments and re-developments.

 Mr. Williams received B.A. degrees in Business and French from Rutgers University.
 He currently serves on the owner’s advisory board for Hyatt Hotels Corporation.

 opportunities, market, and investment analysis and brand positioning.

 Prior to joining Noble in 2005, Mr. Brunt held senior executive investment roles at Songy Partners and Hardin Capital.
-He has more than 21 years of hospitality industry experience and began his career in hotel operations.
+He has more than 23 years of hospitality industry experience and began his career in hotel operations.

 Mr. Brunt received a B.A. from Trinity College and an M.B.A. from Southern Methodist University.
 He is a former professional violinist and spent two years as a member of the Memphis Symphony Orchestra.
 Mr. Brunt currently serves as a board member of the Atlanta Symphony Orchestra and the Atlanta Midtown Alliance.
 He is also a member of the AHLA Lodging Investment Council and a member of the Urban Land Institute.

-and financing for all investments.
+and closings related to new acquisitions, development, and financing for all investments.

-He received a B.S. from the Cornell University School of Hospitality and is the past-president of the Cornell Georgia Chapter as well as the past-president of the Atlanta Hospitality Alliance.
-He is a regular panelist at lodging, investment, and financing conferences and is a member of the Urban Land Institute.
+Mr. Bhoopathy received a B.S. from the Cornell University School of Hospitality and is a past-president of the Cornell Georgia Chapter as well as the past-president of the Atlanta Hospitality Alliance.
+He is also a member of the Atlanta Capital Markets Council for the Urban Land Institute.

-institutional fund management.
+administration, audit and compliance, and institutional fund management.
 He leads a team

-responsible for internal and external reporting, treasury operations, risk management, tax, human resources
+responsible for internal and external reporting, treasury operations, risk management, tax,

 human resources, and information technology.